“We are adaptive rather than disordered”

 Intensive therapy offers a spacious and uninterrupted container for deeper healing by moving beyond the limitations of traditional 50-minute sessions, where it can be hard to build momentum and easy to lose it just as meaningful work begins.
 With longer sessions, the therapeutic process can unfold more naturally, giving you the time and space to stay connected to your emotions, insights, and inner experiences without feeling rushed or cut off.
 Research in the field shows that when therapy happens in longer or more concentrated blocks, people often make progress more quickly—especially with trauma, anxiety, and depression—because the brain has more uninterrupted time to process, integrate, and settle.

-This extended format also makes it easier to weave in modalities like Brainspotting, sandtray, parts work, somatic approaches, and expressive arts, all of which benefit from sustained focus and a slower, more embodied pace.
+This extended format allows for the thoughtful integration of modalities such as EMDR, Brainspotting, sandtray, parts work, somatic approaches, and expressive arts—approaches that are most effective when there is sustained focus and a slower, more embodied pace.
+With modalities like EMDR and Brainspotting in particular, longer sessions create more space for deeper resolution of traumatic memories and the ability to process multiple targets within a single session.
 Short integration breaks built into the process support grounding, nourishment, and nervous-system regulation, helping the work land more deeply.
-For clients who travel to see me, intensives reduce the need for frequent trips, consolidating therapy into fewer visits while maintaining depth and continuity.
-Overall, intensive therapy creates a steady and focused environment that supports meaningful progress and allows the work to unfold with greater depth and continuity.
-Intensive therapy sessions can range anywhere from 2 to 6 hours.
-If you’re curious about what length is the best fit for your needs, please schedule a consultation so we can explore it together.
+For clients who travel to see me, intensives reduce the need for frequent trips by consolidating therapy into fewer visits while maintaining depth and continuity.
+Overall, intensive therapy creates a steady, focused environment that supports meaningful progress and allows the work to unfold with greater depth and continuity.
+Intensive therapy sessions can range from 2 to 6 hours.
+If you’re curious about what length might be the best fit for your needs, I invite you to schedule a consultation so we can explore it together.